Pheebs32/Extending-Testing-Challenge/Early_Planning.md

 3. Validates the document files in terms of their content length.
 4. Creates a new directory called finals or empties an existing finals directory.
 5. Depending on the type of list file found (droplist or allowlist), applies specific rules to filter the document files.
-6. Performs a blend operation on documents that exist in both originals and updates directories if the list file is a droplist.
-7. Copies the filtered and blended documents to the finals directory.
+6. Copies the filtered and blended documents to the finals directory.

 **Scenario:**